MichaelBosello/f1tenth-RL/README.md

 + You may want to change the simulator options, check out *simulator/src/f1tenth_simulator/params.yaml*

-+ If you want to change the circuit, you must edit *simulator/src/f1tenth_simulator/launch/simulator.launch*
++ If you want to change the track, you must edit *simulator/src/f1tenth_simulator/launch/simulator.launch*

     Search for `<arg name="map" default="$(find f1tenth_simulator)/maps/levine.yaml"/>`
     Change *levine* (the default map) with one map present in the folder *simulator/src/f1tenth_simulator/maps*